BergQuester/bergquester.github.io/_posts/2019-04-03-preparing-your-company-for-remote-work.md

 # Additional Resources

 Check out [Remote: Office Not Required](https://basecamp.com/books/remote) by a couple of 37signals (now Basecamp) guys.
 The company is a pioneer in the field of remote working.

+# Special Thanks

+Thank you to [Ron Meyer](https://www.linkedin.com/in/ron-meyer-1301a5/), [Paul Sim](https://www.linkedin.com/in/paul-sim-403051a9/), and [Will Jones](https://www.linkedin.com/in/wtjones/) for both their feedback and their ideas on this topic.